 The main difference, or the difference that matters really, is that DVD players can read and play all formats and types of CDs.
 This means that we can use only one device for all our media needs, both video and audio.
 And as such, we end up saving some money in the process.

-On the flip end of the spectrum, CD players cannot play DVDs.
+CD players cannot play DVDs on the flip end of the spectrum.
 This is primarily because the lasers in CD players are not made to read the data on DVDs.

 Are CD players still made?

 CD sales are on the decline, especially in the US.
 However, we can still see sales well in excess of over a hundred million per year.
 Clearly, there is a demand for CDs, and recording companies are more than happy to cater to that demand.